Sound masking in depth – achieving acoustic comfort and speech privacy

 What does sound masking sound like?

-Nothing: correctly installed, the resulting ambient noise is not normally detectable by occupants.
+Nothing: correctly installed, the resulting ambient noise is not normally noticed by occupants.
 When heard in a silent environment, the sound can be compared to a gentle sound like air flowing through a vent.